opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

     - **`annotation field`**

-      This OPTIONAL property is a field to describe human readable information regarding to the compatibility set.
+      This OPTIONAL property is a field to describe human-readable information regarding to the compatibility set.

       The value type of this field is STRING.